mistycheney/MouseBrainAtlas/README.md

 The original data are 10 tar.gz files with names such as `PMD1305.tar.gz`.
 Each tarball contains a stack of images.
 Untarred jpeg2000 files from each tarball are stored in directories `PMD1305`, `PMD1328`, etc.

 The other directories contains particular un-compressed subsets of the images, in single-page `tif` format.
 Each subset is referred to as a *dataset*.
 For example, `PMD1305_region0` is the dataset that includes images 240 through 250 in stack PMD1305.
 There is no enforced naming rules for a dataset.
-In this example, `region0` defines a bounding box containing the stem.
+In this example, `region0` refers to a bounding box containing the brainstem.
 The dataset definition files are stored in `dataset_defs`.

 To generate a new dataset, use the script [`preprocess.py`](https://gist.github.com/mistycheney/4e5cafdf049b9cdc478c) under the data directory.
 Just type `python preprocess.py -h` to see the detailed help message.